A Once in a Lifetime Opportunity

 |0

-This work, A Once in a Lifetime Opportunity [Image 1 of 3], by SPC Kevin Valentine, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, A Once in a Lifetime Opportunity, by SPC Kevin Valentine, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT